The Garrett House

 On an 1880 Geology Map:

-Above: Image source: Geological Map of Chester County, Pennsylvania, Geological Survey of Pennsylvania, 1880, David Rumsey Map Collection
+Above: Detail from Geological Map of Chester County, Pennsylvania, Geological Survey of Pennsylvania, 1880.
+Image source: David Rumsey Map Collection

 This 1880 map reveals that one of the largest outcrops of serpentine stone in Chester County is located here at Goshenville and Willistown.
 The county’s largest serpentine area is near Nottingham: the State Line Serpentine Barrens.
 The Nottingham area represents one of the largest intact serpentine barrens in the eastern United States.
-The primary bedrock of the Goshenville area consists primarily of Baltimore Gneiss, which also served as a principal building stone, in addition to serpentine.
+The bedrock of the Goshenville area consists largely of Baltimore Gneiss, which also served as a principal building stone, along with serpentine.

 West Chester, PA